fairDataSociety/FIPs/text/0064-store-file-system-permissions-in-metadata.md

 These modes needs to be stored in octal with leading `0`, i.e. 0777, 0644, 0755.

+Default mode for files should be 0600 and folder 0700.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).